somali-nlp/somali-dialect-classifier/docs/guides/data-pipeline.md

 **Exit Codes:**

-The orchestrator now properly returns exit codes for CI/CD integration:
+The orchestrator returns exit codes for CI/CD integration:
 - Exit 0: All enabled pipelines succeeded
 - Exit 1: One or more pipelines failed